 EPA Chief Worried Trump Would Be 'Abusive To The Constitution'

-In 2016, EPA administrator Scott Pruitt told a radio host in Tulsa, "I believe that Donald Trump in the White House would be more abusive to the Constitution than Barack Obama, and that's saying a lot."
+In 2016, EPA Administrator Scott Pruitt told a radio host in Tulsa, Okla., "I believe that Donald Trump in the White House would be more abusive to the Constitution than Barack Obama, and that's saying a lot."

-His comments surfaced at a routine Senate committee hearing on Tuesday, when Sen. Sheldon Whitehouse read from a transcript of the interview and asked administrator Pruitt if he remembered it.
+His comments surfaced at a routine Senate committee hearing on Tuesday, when Sen. Sheldon Whitehouse, D-R.I., read from a transcript of the interview and asked administrator Pruitt whether he remembered it.
 "I don't, Senator," Pruitt replied, "and I don't echo that today at all."

 The interview with conservative host Pat Campbell aired on KFAQ in February 2016, when Pruitt was Oklahoma's attorney general and supported Jeb Bush's candidacy for president.